-- Clark Pottery and Brickworks/Robert Holland Pottery and Brickworks R11_1508 Heritage Area Overlay - Residence 139, The original workers cottage.
+• Clark Pottery and Brickworks/Robert Holland Pottery and Brickworks R11\1508 Heritage Area Overlay• Residence 139, The original workers cottage.

-The overall layout of the proposal has been designed to fully accommodate the significant heritage and cultural values of both the Clark Pottery and Brick works, and the workers cottage, as explained below.
+The overall layout of the proposal has been designed to fully accommodate the significant heritage and cultural values of both the Clark Pottery and Brick works, and the workers cottage.

-Residence 139, workers' cottage

-The workers' cottage, located at the front of the site facing Scott Road will be fully retained as part of the proposal.
+Residence 139, workers' cottageThe workers' cottage, located at the front of the site facing Scott Road will be fully retained as part of the proposal.
 As such, the recognised heritage associations to its place and its relationship to the public realm are maintained.
 It is noted that the existing house yards are not 'protected' by the heritage extent of place, and the retention of the current yard provides an integral part of the mitigation for the development.

-An initial assessment of heritage effects of the proposal is set out in the Heritage Memorandum by Archifact enclosed as Appendix 15 page 152.
+An initial assessment of heritage effects of the proposal is set out in the Heritage Memorandum by Archifact in Appendix 15 page 082.

-Clark Pottery and Brickworks/Robert Holland Pottery and Brickworks R11 1508

-The Clark Pottery and Brickworks are located at the southern end of the site, abutting the Limeburner's Bay coastline.
+Clark Pottery and Brickworks/Robert Holland Pottery and Brickworks R11\1508The Clark Pottery and Brickworks are located at the southern end of the site, abutting the Limeburner's Bay coastline.

 Currently there are remnants of bricks and pottery from the historic kilns visible throughout the coastal edge of the site which directly reflects the historic activities that have occurred in the site and the wider Hobsonville area.
-To protect these remnants, the development proposes to avoid works within the Clark Pottery and Brickworks/Robert Holland Pottery and Brickworks R11_1508 overlay except to the extent that Auckland Council supports work to protect and develop the esplanade reserve and coastal area (and a heritage authority has been obtained).
+To protect these remnants, the development proposes to avoid works within this overlay except to the extent that

+Auckland Council supports work to protect and develop the esplanade reserve and coastal area (and a heritage authority has been obtained).
 This also provides opportunity to form a link to Limeburners Bay reserve.

-As may be seen in the map below the extent of place (purple area) of the historical heritage will generally not be part of the area subject to the proposal in that, as noted above (note under the table of consents needed), it is proposed to limit the amount of works in this area and bond for it subject to obtaining necessary authorities under the Heritage New Zealand Pouhere Taonga Act 2014:
+The extent of place of the historical heritage will generally not be part of the area subject to the proposal in that it is proposed to limit the amount of works in this area and bond for it subject to obtaining necessary authorities under the Heritage New Zealand Pouhere Taonga Act 2014.

-A full assessment of archaeological effects of the current proposal in the form of a Memorandum has been undertaken by Clough and is included in Appendix 16A page 157.
-Note the full nature and extent of works required in the esplanade reserve is not known.
+A full assessment of archaeological effects of the proposal in the form of a Memorandum has been undertaken by Clough and is included in Appendix 16A page 157.